Ninja144/Ninja144/README.md

 <br />
 <br />
 <br />
 Hi, my name is CraZZy144 and I am a student.
-Now I am studying to be an IT specialist.
-I am learning Git and some other interesting technologies.
+Now I am studying in IT and moving in the direction of DevOps.
+Currently I am studying Git, DevOps and some other interesting technologies.

 <br />